us58/osmelevation/README.md

 ## Obtaining NASADEM files

+NASADEM elevation data are derived from the original SRTM data.
+For more information, visit [the official website](https://lpdaac.usgs.gov/products/nasadem_hgtv001/).
 All available NASADEM files are downloadable from the [LP DAAC Data Pool](https://e4ftl01.cr.usgs.gov/MEASURES/NASADEM_HGT.001/2000.02.11/).
 A free Earthdata account is required.
 For bulk downloads, follow the [official instructions](https://disc.gsfc.nasa.gov/data-access) provided by NASA.
 A txt file containing all NASADEM files urls is provided with `nasadem_urls.txt`.